nopnop2002/esp-idf-ultrasonic/esp-idf-ultrasonic-WebSocket/README.md

 # How to use
-- Open browser.
+Open browser.
-- Enter the esp32 IP address in your browser's address bar.
+Enter the esp32 IP address in your browser's address bar.
-- You can use the mDNS hostname instead of the IP address.
+You can use the mDNS hostname instead of the IP address.
+Default mDNS name is esp32-server.local.

 # WEB Page
 WEB page is stored in the html folder.